Aldon Electric

 Incident Summary

-On April 1, 2025, a worker at Aldon Electric in BOSTON, Massachusetts suffered multiple severe wounds and internal injuries to the multiple trunk locations.
+On April 1, 2025, a worker at Aldon Electric in BOSTON, Massachusetts suffered closed trauma involving internal organs, major blood vessels to the multiple internal chest locations.
 The incident was classified as fall to lower level from collapsing structure or equipment unspecified, with portable ladders and stairs unspecified identified as the source of injury.
 The worker was hospitalized.

 Context